 Ph.D.
 Program.
-This program with an option in school psychology, is an APA (American Psychological Association) program and is based on the scientistpractitioner model that emphasizes the application of the scientific knowledge base and methodological rigor in the delivery of school psychological services and in conducting research.
+The doctoral program in school psychology, is accredited by the American Psychological Association.
+Office of Program Consultation and Accreditation, 750 First Street NE, Washington, D.C., 20002-4242; telephone: (202)336-5979 and approved by the National Association of School Psychologists.
+The program has a scientist practitioner model that emphasizes the application of the scientific knowledge and methodological rigor in the delivery of school psychological services and in conducting research.
 Training in the scientist/practitioner model is for the purpose of developing a Science-Based Child/Learner Success orientation in students.
 Doctoral level school psychologists function in diverse and important roles including consultation, assessment, intervention therapy, supervision, program evaluation, and research to facilitate success for all learners.
 They add to the understanding of children and their families by contributing to the scientific knowledge base related to all aspects of child development.
 They are employed in many different settings including elementary and secondary schools, private practice, university, hospitals and mental health centers.
-School psychologists work with diverse populations and provide psychological services to children, youth, families, caregivers, school personnel, adult learners, and individuals with special needs, as well as to the systems in which these individuals need to be successful.
-Applications for the Ph.D. program in educational psychology with a school psychology option are due February 1 for consideration to begin the next fall semester.
+School psychologists work with diverse populations and provide psychological services to children, youth, families, caregivers, school personnel, adult learners, and individuals with special needs, as well as to the systems in which these individuals need to be successful